-The OCD, through the assistant secretary, will evaluate the proposed Cultural District to determine whether it currently meets the following mandatory criteria, or has the potential to do so in the future.
+Proposed Cultural District applications are evaluated to determine whether they currently meet the following mandatory criteria, or have the strong potential to do so in the future.

-Mandatory Criteria
+Basic Criteria

 - 1. The district must be geographically contiguous - 2.
 The district must be distinguished by cultural resources that play a vital role in the life, economic and cultural development of a community - 3.
-The district must focus on an existing cultural anchor, such as a major art institution, art and entertainment businesses, an area with arts and cultural activities or cultural or artisan production - 4.
-The district must be engaged in the promotion, preservation, interpretive and educational aspects of the arts and culture of the locale
+The district must focus on an existing cultural anchor, such as a major art institution, art and entertainment businesses, an area with arts and cultural activities or cultural or artisan production. - 4.
+The district must be engaged in the promotion, preservation, interpretive and educational aspects of the arts and culture of the locale - 5.
+The Local Governing Authority (LGA) in which the proposed cultural district is located must endorse the application by ordinance or resolution. - 6.
+Encourage opportunity for affordable artist housing and work space

-If the proposed district meets the mandatory criteria, the OCD will then evaluate the potential of the proposed Cultural District to accomplish the following purposes:
+If the proposed district meets the basic criteria, a committee will then evaluate the potential of the proposed Cultural District based on the following committee evaluation criteria.

-Evaluation Criteria
+Committee Evaluation Criteria